Library cards are free if you live, work, attend school, or pay property taxes in Aiken, Bamberg, Barnwell or Edgefield counties.

-To receive a card, individuals ages 14 and older must bring proof of residency or employment to one of our libraries.
+To receive a card, individuals ages 14 and older must bring proof of residency or employment and a valid picture ID to one of our libraries.
 Once you register at the library, an ABBE library card is issued immediately.

 For children ages 13 and under, a parent or legal guardian must meet the eligibility requirements and accept responsibility for materials borrowed by the child.
 If a parent or legal guardian is an ABBE cardholder, his or her library card must be in good standing in order to sign for the child's card.

 An annual fee of $20 is charged to non-residents for an ABBE library card.

 Organizational cards are issued to certain businesses, such as daycare centers, nursing homes, and recreation departments.
 These cards are not intended to be used by teachers to check out materials for classroom use.

 If your library card is lost or stolen, notify the library immediately to prevent its unauthorized use.
 There is a $2 charge to replace a library card.
 You must show a valid ID.

 In order to check out materials, you must have your library card, you cannot have overdue materials, and you cannot owe $5 or more in fines.